 Molokaʻi embodies Hawaiʻi’s past in a place where culture thrives, replete with historical accounts, island legends and breathtaking landmarks.
 Guests won't find skyscrapers or stoplights, but those seeking a true retreat atmosphere will find Molokaʻi to be the perfect setting for team-building and pre- and post-meeting activities.

-Attendees in Molokaʻi will enjoy exploring the expanse of the island and embarking on a wide range of outdoor adventures and cultural experiences, such as a visit to well-preserved Hawaiian fishponds, touring a macadamia nut farm or volunteering with Mokio Preserve, Hawaiʻi's largest coastal and dune restoration project.
+Attendees on Molokaʻi will enjoy exploring the expanse of the island and embarking on a wide range of outdoor adventures and cultural experiences, such as a visit to well-preserved Hawaiian fishponds, touring a macadamia nut farm or volunteering with Mokio Preserve, Hawaiʻi’s largest coastal and dune restoration project.